-Research in the Earth and Space Sciences is frequently observationally driven; discoveries follow from the ability to observe our world in new ways.
+Research in the Earth, Planetary, and Space Sciences is frequently observationally driven; discoveries follow from the ability to observe our world in new ways.
 Our laboratories are equipped with a suite of state-of-the-art instruments that permit us to undertake a wide variety of experimental investigations.
 Facilities include:

 - The W.M.
 Keck Foundation Center for Isotope Geochemistry which houses the CAMECA ims 1270, the nation’s first high-resolution/high-sensitivity ion microprobe, as well as two VG sector thermal ionization mass spectrometers

 - A high-resolution Finnigan Neptune multiple-collector inductively coupled plasma mass spectrometer commissioned in 2003; the Neptune is capable of both high precision radiogenic or stable isotope analyses with sampling either by in situ laser ablation or chemical separation